ShadiRahimfallah/ShadiRahimfallah.github.io/_pages/research.md

 ## Papers

 ### Working Paper
-**Entry, Exit, and Equipment Choice: How Collateral Constraints Shape Firm Dynamics (York University)**
+**Entry, Exit, and Capital Choice: How Collateral Constraints Shape Firm Dynamics (York University)**

 Brief: The entry/exit model with a new-vs-used equipment margin shows that tighter collateral limits and higher entry costs push entrants toward used equipment, compress startup scale, raise early exit, and reduce TFP; calibrated to Vietnam manufacturing (2005–2015) using MATLAB (solution/simulation) and Stata (targets).
 <details><summary>Read more</summary>